Monday.com vs Basecamp for Remote Teams 2026: Which Is Actually Worth Your Money?

 Security & Compliance

 Basecamp provides GDPR compliance, two-factor authentication, and solid baseline data security.
-It's not HIPAA-certified and doesn't offer the same enterprise-grade compliance toolkit.
+It's not HIPAA-certified and doesn't offer the same enterprise-grade compliance stack.
 If you're in healthcare, finance, or legal, that's a real limitation.

 Winner: Monday.com for teams with serious compliance requirements.